Inspired by St. Francis de Sales

 is lovingly proclaimed,

-and our spirits are sweetly
+and our spirits are baptized

-baptized by Divine Mercy;
+by Divine Mercy;

 we drink deeply of the